 If your registration date for the following semester falls before the end of the current semester’s workshops, you will be given conditional permission to register for these courses, but you will be dropped from the courses if you do not complete the workshops.

-The Business Professional, Professional Image, and Professional Etiquette Workshops
+The Business Professional Workshop and the Professional Image Workshop

 Being a professional is all about building and maintaining good relationships.
 Some of the topics covered in this workshop include:

 - Discovering the impact etiquette and communication styles can have on your career

 - Learning networking and relationship building strategies